Bolsic/Music-Source-Separation/README.md

 # Music Source Separation
- Analasys of different methods for sound source separation for musical instruments and their benefits and drawbacks.
+ The use of U-Net model and a U-Net Trasformer hybrid model for the task of separating musical instruments in a music recording.